bsorav/superopt-project/doc/Intel_C_Compiler_setup.md

 ```

-4. Configute the compiler.
+4. Configure the compiler.
 If code gen for 32 bit architecture pass `ia32` argument as well while configuring.

 ```
    $ source /opt/intel/oneapi/setvars.sh        # If configuration for 64-bit arch